DZakh/rescript-schema/IDEAS.md

 - Rename Js integer to int32.
 Remove integerMax/integerMin
 - Use Js friendly names for schema names
 - Add tag for bigint schema
+- Get rid of S.literal in Js/ts API and S.tuple shorthand

 ## v10